Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Inner Kitchen

-*Inner Kitchen* (Chinese: 内厨, Pinyin: Nèi Chú) consists of 2 stars outside the southwest corner of the *Purple Forbidden Enclosure*, the kitchen responsible for the harem's diet.
+*Inner Kitchen* (Chinese: 内厨, Pinyin: Nèi Chú) consists of 2 stars outside the southwest corner of the *Purple Forbidden Enclosure*, the kitchen responsible for the palace's diet.

 ##### Celestial Kitchen